leon-good-life/developer-cheatsheets/README.md

 snippets of http://www.developer-cheatsheets.com/

 ## contributing
-You can make a PR and add an example, you will receive a credit under the example with a link to your website.
+You can make a Pull Request and add an example, you will receive a credit under the example with a link to your website.

 To add an example to a React Cheatsheet: (for example)